Emergency Response Guidebook: Yellow Section

-The second section, with yellow page borders, references the material in order of its assigned 4-digit ID number/UN/NA number (which is often placarded with the other hazardous materials placards) and identifies the appropriate guide number to reference in the Orange Section).
+The second section, with yellow page borders, references the material in order of its assigned 4-digit UN/NA number (Called "ID No." in the ERG) and identifies the appropriate guide number to reference in the Orange Section and its official name per UN regulations.
+Chemical/biological warfare agents don't appear in this section, starting in the 2024 edition.
 Items highlighted in green in this section will have evacuation distances included in the Green Section.

 Blue Section

-The third section, with blue page borders, references the material in alphabetical order of its name and identifies the appropriate guide number to reference in the Orange Section).
+The third section, with blue page borders, references the material in alphabetical order of its official name and identifies the appropriate guide number to reference in the Orange Section) and its 4-digit UN/NA number.
 Items highlighted in green in this section will also have evacuation distances included in the Green Section.
+As with the yellow section, chemical/biological warfare agents don't appear in this section, starting in the 2024 edition.

 Orange Section

 The fourth section, with orange page borders, includes the actual response guides.
+Each guide is broken into three primary sections: "Potential Hazards", "Public Safety", and "Emergency Response".
 Each of the 62 guides provides safety recommendations and directions on how to proceed during the initial response phase (first thirty minutes) of the incident.
 It includes "health" and "fire or explosion" potential hazard information (with the more dangerous hazard listed first).
 For example, "the material gives off irritating vapors, easily ignited by heat, reactive with water"; "highly toxic, may be fatal if inhaled, swallowed or absorbed through skin"; etc.

 Next this section includes information for responders on appropriate protective clothing and possible evacuation information for either spill or fire is given.
 It also includes information on fighting fires (example, do not apply water to sodium), warnings for spills or leaks, and special directions for first aid (example, not to give mouth-to-mouth resuscitation if the materials are toxic).

-In the event of an unknown material, Guide #111 should be followed until more information becomes available.
+There are two special guides in this section: "General First Aid", which provides basic first aid information when dealing with an individual exposed to a hazardous material, and doesn't correspond to a specific hazardous material, and is unnumbered.
+The other, is Guide #111 - Mixed Load/Unidentified Cargo, which is for use in situations where either multiple hazardous materials are involved, or even basic information is unavailable, such as when a railcar or truck is buried under vehicles/debris or obscured by fire or smoke.